-Several studies provide evidence that the 'resident', 'offshore', and 'transient' ecotypes are genetically distinct in both mtDNA and nuclear DNA (Hoelzel and Dover 1991; Hoelzel et al. 1998, 2002; Barrett-Lennard 2000).
+Several studies provide evidence that the resident, offshore, and transient ecotypes are genetically distinct in both mtDNA and nuclear DNA (Hoelzel and Dover 1991; Hoelzel et al. 1998, 2002; Barrett-Lennard 2000).
 A recent global genetic study of killer whales using the entire mitochondrial genome found that some killer whale ecotypes represent deeply divergent evolutionary lineages and warrant elevation to species or subspecies status (Morin et al. 2010).
 In particular, estimates from mitogenome sequence data indicate that transient killer whales diverged from all other killer whale lineages ~700,000 years ago.
 In light of these differences, the Society for Marine Mammalogy's Committee on Taxonomy currently recognizes the resident and transient North Pacific ecotypes as un-named Orcinus orca subspecies (Committee on Taxonomy 2012).
-In recognition of its status as an un-named subspecies or species, some researchers now refer to transient-type killer whales as Bigg's killer whales (e.g., Ford 2011; Riesch et al. 2012), in tribute to the late Dr. Michael Bigg.
+In recognition of its status as an un-named subspecies or species, some researchers now refer to transient-type killer whales as Bigg's killer whales (e.g., Ford 2011, Riesch et al. 2012), in tribute to the late Dr. Michael Bigg.

-Genetic differences have also been found between populations within the 'transient' and 'resident' ecotypes (Hoelzel et al. 1998, 2002; Barrett-Lennard 2000).
-Within the resident ecotype, association data were used to describe three separate populations in the North Pacific: Southern Residents, Northern Residents and Alaska Residents (Bigg et al. 1990; Ford et al. 1994, 2000; Matkin et al. 1999; Dahlheim et al. 1997).
+Genetic differences have also been found between populations within the transient and resident ecotypes (Hoelzel et al. 1998, 2002; Barrett-Lennard 2000).
+Within the resident ecotype, association data were used to describe three separate populations in the North Pacific: Southern Residents, Northern Residents, and Alaska Residents (Bigg et al. 1990; Ford et al. 1994, 2000; Dahlheim et al. 1997; Matkin et al. 1999).
 In previous stock assessment reports, the Alaska and Northern Resident populations were considered one stock.
 Acoustic data (Ford 1989, 1991; Yurk et al. 2002) and genetic data (Hoelzel et al. 1998, 2002; Barrett-Lennard 2000) have now confirmed that these three units represent discrete populations.
 The Southern Resident population is found in summer primarily in waters of Washington state and southern British Columbia and has never been seen to associate with other resident stocks.
 The Northern Resident population is found in summer primarily in central and northern British Columbia.
-Members of the Northern Resident population have been documented in southeastern Alaska; however, they have not been seen to intermix with Alaska residents.
-Alaska resident whales are found from southeastern Alaska to the Aleutian Islands and Bering Sea.
-Intermixing of Alaska residents have been documented among the three areas, at least as far west as the eastern Aleutian Islands.
+Members of the Northern Resident population have been documented in southeastern Alaska; however, they have not been seen to intermix with Alaska Residents (Fig. 1).
+Alaska Residents have been documented among the three areas, at least as far west as the eastern Aleutian Islands.

-Based on data regarding association patterns, acoustics, movements, and genetic differences, eight killer whale stocks are now recognized within the Pacific U.S. EEZ: 1) the Alaska Resident stock - occurring from southeastern Alaska to the Aleutian Islands and Bering Sea, 2) the Northern Resident stock - occurring from Washington State through part of southeastern Alaska, 3) the Southern Resident stock - occurring mainly within the inland waters of Washington State and southern British Columbia, but also in coastal waters from southeastern Alaska through California, 4) the Gulf of Alaska, Aleutian Islands, and Bering Sea, 5) the AT1 transient stock - occurring mainly from Prince William Sound through the Aleutian Islands and Bering Sea, 5) the AT1 transient stock - occurring from California through southeastern Alaska, 7) the Offshore stock - occurring from California through southeastern Alaska, 7) the Offshore stock - occurring from California through southeastern Alaska, 7) the Alaska Region contain information concerning all the killer whale stocks except the Hawaiian and Offshore stocks.
+Based on data regarding association patterns, acoustics, movements, and genetic differences, eight killer whale stocks are now recognized within the Pacific U.S. EEZ: 1) the Alaska Resident stock - occurring from southeastern Alaska to the Aleutian Islands and Bering Sea, 2) the Northern Resident stock - occurring from Washington State through part of southeastern Alaska, 3) the Southern Resident stock - occurring mainly within the inland waters of Washington State and southern British Columbia, but also in coastal waters from southeastern Alaska through California, 4) the Gulf of Alaska, Aleutian Islands, and Bering Sea Transient stock - occurring mainly from Prince William Sound through the Aleutian Islands and Bering Sea, 5) the AT1 Transient stock - occurring in Alaska from Prince William Sound through the Kenai Fjords, 6) the West Coast transient stock - occurring from California through southeastern Alaska, 7) the Offshore stock - occurring from California through Alaska, and 8) the Hawaiian stock.
+Transient whales in Canadian waters are considered part of the West Coast Transient stock.
+The Stock Assessment Reports for the Alaska Region contain information concerning all the killer whale stocks except the Hawaiian and Offshore stocks.